tonghuikang/automatic-prompt-engineer/README.md

 ### Change the sampling method

 For the forward pass, we currently sample 100 positive and negative samples.
-For the mistake summary, we sample 10 false positives and false negatives, 5 true positives, and 5 true negatives.
+For the feedback, we sample 10 mistakes of each label, and 5 correct classification of each label.
 Otherwise, the sample is chosen totally at random.

 We can improve the sampling method so that the model learns better.